srid/ema/docs/tutorial/02-model.md

+---
+order: 2
+---

-# 02 Add a Model
+# Add a Model

-In order to generate our mood tracker website, we need ... mood data.
-If we record our mood each day, then Haskell's `Map` type is one way to represent the moods overtime.
+In order to generate our mood tracker website, we need ... mood data, ie., the mood [[model]].
+If we record our mood each day, then Haskell's `Map` type is one way to represent moods overtime.

 ```haskell
 data Model = Model